Tips on how to keep your outdoor space free from weeds

 - Ask your local council for advice on disposal of unwanted pesticides or empty containers.

-Once you've cleared the area of weeds, make sure they don't come back.
+Once you've cleared the area of weeds, make sure they don't come back by taking preventative action.

 Lay weed control fabric